MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-copilot-for-sales.md

 - [Opportunity summary](view-opportunity-summary.md)
 - [Record details](view-record-details.md)

 Additionally, you can introduce new Q&A capabilities to the chat features in Copilot for Sales.
-However, it's important to note that you cannot add new capabilities to the non-chat features in Copilot for Sales.
+However, it's important to note that you can't add new capabilities to the non-chat features in Copilot for Sales.

 ## Extend Copilot for Sales